jalpa91/face-detection-of-tennis-players/README.md

 - We can configure batchsize and number of classes, according to our hardware configuration.
 Also replace the variable `PATH_TO_BE_CONFIGURED` in the config file with `pretrained_model/ssd_inception_v2_coco_11_06_2017` also update the train and test.record to point to right directory - in oour case its under `data/` directory.

+### Run the demo

+`cd models/research/object_detection/`
+Open `jupyter notebook`
+Open `object_detection_face.ipynb`
+- Run the ipython notebook and it would start the web camp and you have to pass the images or video near to webcamp.